 Prague hosts one of the biggest New Year's Eve parties in Europe.
 The Prague Spring (May/June) is simply one of the world's greatest classical music festivals.
 Forget Oktoberfest, the Czech Republic's Pilsner Fest (August) is the place to go for beer connoisseurs.
 The Prague Writers' Festival (May/June) is an excellent festival, attended by leading members of Europe's literati.
 Find more information on Czech Republic Events.

 Did you know?

-Whether you're seeking high culture, some quality time in the great outdoors, or a bit of fun in the sun, the Czech Republic is a sure-fire winner for those on holiday in Europe.
+A final word Whether you're seeking high culture, in search of castles, or after some quality time in the great outdoors, the Czech Republic is a sure-fire winner for those on holiday in Europe.

 Become our Czech Republic Travel Expert

 We are looking for contributors for our Czech Republic travel guide.
 If you are a local, a regular traveller to Czech Republic or a travel professional with time to contribute and answer occasional forum questions, please contact us.